 What to Buy

-Reduce Food Waste: Be mindful of the amount of food you order at the Christmas stalls, and consider sharing meals to avoid waste.
+- Food Waste: Be mindful of the amount of food you order at the food stalls.

-Sustainable Diet Choices: Consider trying vegetarian or vegan options at food stalls and restaurants to support more sustainable consumption.
+- Sustainable Diet: Consider ordering vegetarian or vegan meals and snacks to support more sustainable consumption.

-Walk, Cycle, or Use Public Transport: Liverpool city centre is compact and pedestrian-friendly, making it easy to explore on foot.
+- Walk, Cycle, or Use Public Transport: Liverpool city centre is compact and pedestrian-friendly, making it easy to explore on foot.
 For longer distances, consider renting a Citybike or using public transport.
-The Merseyrail network is an efficient way to get around the city and beyond, reducing your reliance on taxis or rented cars.
+The Merseyrail network is an efficient way to get around the city and beyond.

-Visit Green Spaces: While in Liverpool, take the time to visit green spaces like Sefton Park or the Botanic Gardens.
-These areas help offset carbon emissions, and your visit supports their upkeep and conservation.
+- Visit Green Spaces: While in Liverpool, take the time to visit green spaces like Sefton Park or the Botanic Gardens.

 —